1-800-258-9182

 • Interact with the public before and after each show

-• Complete three projects, including a conservation group project for EARTH Awareness Day.
+• Complete and present a staff-approved project for EARTH Awareness Day.

 Primate Keeper Internship (Click to Expand)